vikramnayyar/Customer-Identification-for-Bank-Marketing/README.md

 Therefore, such a project is vital for product marketing.

 ## Goal
-This work was performed as a personal project and is based on the dataset available on kaggle.
+This work was performed as a personal project.
 The motivation was to obtain analysis of bank marketing campaign and identify customers the will make term deposits.
 For highest possible term deposits, a high accuracy was desirable for customer classification.

 An app classifying depositing customers, provides a very straightforward and intuitive means for identifying customers.
 This saves substantial <b>resources</b> and <b>time</b>.
 Also, this apporach is easily reproducible, thus; provides a <b>common</b> marketing platform to all the marketing teams and bank branches.
 The app will be utilized by the marketing team for accurate customer selection.
 Reduced errors in identifying customers will <b>increase</b> the bank deposits.